header

 PROVENANCE:

-Mr. Marcel Saint-Aubin, was a collector turned antiquarian between the wars.
-To my knowledge, no biography or article has ever been published about this individual who is nevertheless well-known among collectors and frequently cited in the provenance of historical objects often of high quality.
-Therefore, I will open my archives to shed more light on this great connoisseur:
+Monsieur Marcel Saint-Aubin, a collector turned antiquarian between the two world wars.
+As far as I know, no biography or article has ever been published about this individual who is nevertheless known among collectors and frequently cited in the provenance of historical objects of great quality.
+Therefore, I will open my archives to shed more light on this knowledgeable figure:

 "Mobilized during the First World War along with his brother in the infantry, the latter was killed at Verdun.
-Both shared the same taste for military memorabilia; both drew and published their drawings in the magazine 'La Giberne' before 1914.
+They both shared a passion for military memorabilia; both drew and published their drawings in the magazine 'La Giberne' before 1914.

 After the war, he established himself as an antiquarian.
-In 1926, he lived at 108 rue de Ménilmontant (Paris 20th), far away from the antique dealer districts.
+In 1926, he lived at 108 rue de Ménilmontant (Paris 20th), well beyond the preferred districts of antiquarians.
 His choice focused on the specialty that had attracted him for a long time: military curiosities.
-The spark that led him to this specialty came from his first find: an officer saber from the Consulate, his first beautiful saber; he called it his 'lucky charm' and had always kept it.
+The spark that led him to this specialty came from his first find: an officer's saber from the Consular Light Cavalry, his first beautiful saber; he called it his 'lucky charm' and always kept it.

-The profession of antiquarian allowed Saint-Aubin to see and possess these cherished objects for a while.
-A fine connoisseur, he never made mistakes, and his clients benefited from his expertise.
+The profession of antiquarian allowed Saint-Aubin to see and possess these cherished objects for a time.
+A knowledgeable connoisseur, he never made mistakes, and his clients benefited from his expertise.
 A passionate researcher, everything he discovered in his life was remarkably varied.
-Silent and modest, he had a way and a manner that left an indelible memory among enthusiasts who knew him.
+Quiet and modest, he had an art and a manner that left an indelible memory among the enthusiasts who knew him.

-Like most military objects dealers of that time, Marcel Saint-Aubin did not have a store.
-He received guests in his apartment, where few objects were found, and they occupied only a temporary place.
-Generally, like Paul Jean, he would fetch the items he wanted to sell from the neighboring room and would often present them without saying anything, with a slight smile, or if the item presented was truly exceptional, he would simply say in a low voice, 'It's top-notch...'
+Like most military item dealers of that era, Marcel Saint-Aubin did not have a store.
+He received clients in his apartment, where few items were displayed, occupying only a temporary space.
+Generally, like Paul Jean, he would fetch the objects he wanted to sell from the neighboring room and present them, often saying nothing, with a slight smile, or if the item presented was truly exceptional, he would simply, without raising his voice, say 'It’s exceptional…'.

 In June 1940, during the occupation, he left for Guingamp.
-He returned to Paris and resettled in late 1951, in the house he had acquired at 16 rue Henri Pape, in the 13th arrondissement, once again, far from the antique dealer district.
+He returned to Paris and resettled at the end of 1951 in the house he had acquired at 16 rue Henri Pape, in the 13th arrondissement, once again, far from the antiquarians' district.

-His love for the items he parted with was evident in the care he took in packaging them.
-Very skilled with his hands, he perfectly protected even the humblest piece.
+His love for the objects he parted with extended even to the meticulous care he took in their packaging.
+A skilled craftsman, he perfectly protected even the most modest item.

-Marcel Saint-Aubin passed away at the age of 83, taking with him the esteem of all who knew him, leaving behind a universally appreciated legacy of a man with high moral values."
+Marcel Saint-Aubin passed away at the age of 83, taking with him the esteem of all those who knew him, leaving behind a unanimous memory of a man with great moral values."

 HISTORICAL CONTEXT:

-From the peace of 1815 to the war of 1914, the Strasbourg artists continued from generation to generation this need to draw and paint..."
+From the peace of 1815 to the war of 1914, Strasbourg artists across generations continued this need to draw and paint[...]".

-Wurtz began documenting under the First Empire and started making his figurines as of 1815.
-The production was continued by his son who completed his collection with the help of his father-in-law Mr. Peés in a 'Napoleonic' style during the Second Republic.
-Some of the figurines we present have the date 1848 on the back of the cardboard.
+Wurtz began his documentation under the First Empire thanks to his friend J.P LÉvêque, a former surgeon of the Grande Armée who had gathered significant documentation on Napoleon's armies.
+He began making his figurines as early as 1825 with the help of his son and then Pees, his father-in-law.
+The production was continued by the son, who completed the collection with the "Napoleonic" theme under the Second Republic (1850), some of the figurines we present bear the date 1848 on the back of the cardboard.
 These figurines are of very high quality.
-Edward Ryan, in his book “Paper Soldiers: The illustrated history of printed paper armies of the 18th, 19th & 20th centuries” (Golden Age Editions, London 1995), writes that they are "the most precise and complete representation of troops of the First Empire."
-Each regiment is depicted in all ranks and types of uniforms in an exhaustive manner, which is rare in the representations of Strasbourg soldiers.
+Edward Ryan, the author, in his book "Paper Soldiers the illustrated history of printed paper armies of the 18th, 19th & 20th centuries" (Golden Age Editions, London 1995) writes "the most precise and complete representation of the troops of the First Empire”.
+Each regiment is exhaustively represented in all grades and types of uniforms, a rarity in the representations of Strasbourg soldiers.

 Reference : 31156-6